taoky/M.A.R.S./README.md

 - Added xdg support -- config files are now stored in `~/.config/marsshooter/`
 - Modified some raw pointers to smart pointers, to avoid memory leaks
 - Provided files to run with docker-compose on Linux desktop (X11)
+- Also, a shell.nix file.
+You may need to run compiled binary inside nix-shell with [nixGL](https://github.com/nix-community/nixGL)

 Bugs might still exist -- build with ASAN and play to find them.